This chapter describes Oracle Virtual Directory routing and includes the following topics:

 Adapters 1-3 map each directory source to positions beneath the ou=People branch of the new application tree.

-For example, say an application that uses the directory in Figure 3-1 has little intelligence with regard to a directory service and it was originally designed for a single business and does not understand that multiple business user groups may be using the same application.
+For example, say an application that uses the directory in Figure 3-1 has little intelligence regarding a directory service and it was originally designed for a single business and does not understand that multiple business user groups may be using the same application.
 Instead of expecting a varied and diverse directory tree structure, the application only searches the directory from one common directory hierarchy point (or one common base).
 For this example, say the application only searches the directory from ou=People,o=AppView.
 When a user enters a login credential such as jim.smith@divisionB.com, the application issues the following search:

 After receiving this query, Oracle Virtual Directory automatically selects all adapters eligible for this query.
 Since the query is at the base of the tree, all adapters are selected, leading to a performance problem to examine.
 If all the other companies exist lower in the directory structure (for example, ou=DivisionB, ou=People,o=AppView), then by default, all directory sources are searched because their branches are below the parent ou=People,o=AppView.